The Filibuster Explained

 Why don't Democrats or Republicans just eliminate the filibuster?

 Because every party eventually becomes the minority.
-Any senator who votes to eliminate the filibuster knows that their party will not always be in the majority — and without the filibuster, the opposing party's future majority could pass legislation without any restraint.
+Any senator who votes to eliminate the filibuster knows their party will not always be in the majority — and without the filibuster, the opposing party's future majority could pass legislation without restraint.
 This fear of future minority status is the single biggest reason the legislative filibuster has survived despite repeated pressure to end it.

 Learn more →